JordanDucatel/Piano_Recording_Animation/README.md

 ## Description

 This code takes in a .mid audio fie of a piano recording then generates a matching animation and returns a .mp4 audio-video file.
-This allows for an easy way to an visuals to audio recordings.
+This allows for an easy way to add visuals to audio recordings.

 ## Objective
 * Learn basic access to webpages from python to download and modify files.